gpadolina/DeepLearning-notes/DeepLearning/Generative deep learning.md

 Variational autoencoders, simultaneously discovered by Kingma and Welling in December 2013 and Rezende, Mohamed, and Wierstra in January 2014, are a kind of generative model that's especially appropriate for the task of image editing via concept vectors.
 They're a modern take on autoencoders - a type of network that aims to encode an input to a low-dimensional latent space and then decode it back - that mixes ideas from deep learning with Bayesian inference.

+In practice, such classical autoencoders don't lead to particularly useful or nicely structured latent spaces.
+They're not much good at compression, either.
+For these reasons, they have largely fallen out of fashion.
+VAEs, however, augment autoencoders with a little bit of statistical magic that forces them to learn continuous, highly structured latent spaces.
+They have turned out to be a powerful tool for image generation.